 Tip no1: Ignore the beauty standards

 Beauty standards are everywhere: women’s magazines, advertising, social media.
 The relentless pressure to lose weight, stay young and beautiful, and excel on every front can be not only overwhelming, but also a breeding ground for insecurities.
 Completely tuning them out is no easy feat.
 Yet you’d gain so much by doing so!
-Simply remind yourself that most of these expectations are entirely unrealistic.
+Simply remind yourself that most of these expectations are utterly unattainable.
 Rather than trying to meet them at all costs, focus instead on your well-being.

-Tip no2: Take a step back from social media
+Tip no2: Cut back on social media

 Tip no3: Stop putting yourself down